Do Spiders Really Feel Pain? (Sensing Injuries)

 • Offer the spider some food and water.
 Small insects or even drops of honey water can help the spider regain its strength and hydrate its body.

 • Observe the spider for any signs of infection or disease.
-If you see any redness, swelling, or the spiders have not moved on after a day or two you should contact your vet as the spider could have more serious injuries.
+If you see any redness or swelling, or the spiders have not moved on after a day or two you should contact your vet as the spider could have more serious injuries.

 Conclusion